shantguedekelian/Spotify-Project/README.md

 ## **Classifying Songs Into Moods**

-My goal was to classify songs into specific vibes that fit them so that users could filter through the songs based on what vibe of song they were looking for.
-To do this I used PCA from the scikit-learn toolkit.
-The reason I used PCA was because ___.
+My goal was to classify songs into specific **vibes** so that users could easily filter and discover music based on the **mood or energy** they were looking for.

+To achieve this, I used **Principal Component Analysis (PCA)** from the **scikit-learn** toolkit.
+The reason I chose PCA was because it helps **reduce the high-dimensional feature space** of the Spotify dataset (e.g., danceability, energy, valence, etc.) into a smaller number of components that **preserve most of the variance**.
+This not only made the data easier to visualize and interpret, but also helped improve clustering performance by removing noise and redundancy.

-Using scikit-learn and PCA, I got the following clusters and labeled them with a fitting vibe/mood that fits
+Using **PCA** along with clustering, I generated the following groups and **labeled each cluster** with a mood or "vibe" that best fits the songs within it.

 ### Cluster 0:
 >Valence: 0.47 → neutral